 My hunch is you have a favorite strategy that serves you well.
 Try sticking with that strategy for a while and see what happens to your equity curve.

 The other way to simplify your signals is to reduce the requirements you place on yourself.
 Students are often shocked to find out that one of my favorite entries has only a couple of components:

 That’s it!
 Here is an example of how beautifully simple this strategy is!

 I’ll admit – I was reluctant to get on the scanner bandwagon.
 I learned to trade long before we had powerful computers that could search over 7,000 stocks and ETFs nearly instantaneously and return potential trading candidates.

 Not anymore!
 It is now my sincere belief that traders who are not effectively deploying a scanner are at a significant disadvantage.
 Scanners allow you to choose where you want to do battle – forcing trades to come to you and not vice versa.
 There may only be 1 or 2 stocks at any given time that meet your simplistic entry criteria we talked above.
 Without a scanner, it is nearly certain you will not find them.

-I suggest finding a scanner that has some excellent presets along with the ability for you to program your personal criteria.
-After all, these are YOUR trades we’re identifying.
+I suggest finding a scanner that has some excellent presets along with the ability for you to program your criteria.
+After all, these are YOUR trades we are identifying.